 Social Distancing is currently the most effective way to slow the spread of COVID-19.
 Check out this interactive Social Distancing Scoreboard, updated daily, to measure and understand social distancing initiatives at the local level.
-Gulf is currently an A, the highest in the state!
+Gulf is currently a B-.
+Let's keep aiming for the A!

-NEW TESTING SITE IN PORT ST. JOE
+NEW TESTING SITE IN PORT ST. JOE AND EASTPOINT